fieldtrip/website/tutorial/nirs_multichannel.md

 {% include image src="/assets/img/tutorial/nirs_multichannel/nirs_tut2_hemoglobinovertime.png" width="600" %}

-**Figure: Hemoglobin concentration as a function of time, averaged over all channels for the epoch around the first deviant**
+_Figure: Hemoglobin concentration as a function of time, averaged over all channels for the epoch around the first deviant._

 ### Separate functional from systemic responses